-- The taxon is particularly well suited culturally for the UML Arboretum grounds, context and climate. - The taxon adds to the arboretum's species diversity and aligns or fills gaps in special collections. - The taxon is of merit for landscape use within the City of Lowell. - 9.2 Initial Procedure for Accessioning: Information for all incoming plants designated for permanent collections must be recorded in the plant database and be accompanied by bills of sale, shipping documents or documents which disclose the plants provenance, date of acquisition, purchase size, and vendor, collector or donor.
-An accession label with a unique identifier shall be distributed to installed specimens within three months of installation. - 9.3 Removal or Deaccession of Specimens: To improve the quality of the living collections or to permit essential university-related construction, it is sometimes necessary to remove accessions from the collection.
-In normal conditions, removal occurs when the plant is in decline, has been damaged, concerns about invasive potential arise or general loss of functionality for display or educational purposes has occurred.
+- The taxon is particularly well-suited culturally for the UML Arboretum grounds, context, and climate. - The taxon adds to the Arboretum's species diversity and aligns or fills gaps in special collections. - The taxon is of merit for landscape use within the City of Lowell.

+9.2.
+Initial Procedure for Accessioning

+Information for all incoming plants designated for permanent collections must be recorded in the plant database and be accompanied by bills of sale, shipping documents, or documents which disclose the plants provenance, date of acquisition, purchase size, and vendor, collector, or donor.
+An accession label with a unique identifier shall be distributed to installed specimens within three months of installation.

+9.3.
+Removal or Deaccession of Specimens

+To improve the quality of the living collections or to permit essential University-related construction, it is sometimes necessary to remove accessions from the collection.
+In normal conditions, removal occurs when the plant is in decline, has been damaged, concerns about invasive potential arise, or general loss of functionality for display or educational purposes has occurred.

-In scenarios where construction may impact the university's living collections, care and consideration must be taken to limit the affected area and specimens, including soil disturbance and compaction, branch or trunk damage, hydrological or drainage changes, shading, etc. Appropriate tree and landscape protections shall be in place to protect adjacent collections during the length of construction.
-Refer to the UML Arboretum management plan section for more details.
+In scenarios where construction may impact the University's living collections, care and consideration must be taken to limit the affected area and specimens, including soil disturbance and compaction, branch or trunk damage, hydrological or drainage changes, shading, etc. Appropriate tree and landscape protections shall be in place to protect adjacent collections during the length of construction.
+Refer to the UML Arboretum Management Plan for more details in this required process.

-- 9.3.1 Typical Reasons for Deaccessioning: During evaluations of individual specimens, conditions that routinely result in a decision to deaccession include: - Plants exhibiting disease or decline due to numerous factors such as incompatibility with climate, poor stock, mishandling, etc.

-- Plants deemed to be redundant for mission fulfillment, or of no current or likely future use under provisions of the arboretum collections policy. - Plant material requiring excessive maintenance effort not justified by the benefits of retaining it in the collection. - Plant material that may be readily and economically obtained in the commercial trade at a lower cost than is required to maintain in the collection.
+- 1.1.1 Typical Reasons for Deaccessioning During evaluations of individuals specimen conditions that routinely result in a decision to deaccession include: - Plants exhibiting disease or decline, due to numerous factors such as incompatibility with climate, poor stock, mishandling, etc. - Plants deemed to be redundant for mission fulfillment, or of no current or likely future use under provisions of the Arboretum Collections Policy - Plant material requiring excessive maintenance effort not justified by the benefits of retaining it in the collection. - Plant material that may be readily and economically obtained in the commercial trade at a lower cost than is required to maintain in the collection.